 Click here to see upcoming continuing medical education/trainings.

-The number of reported child abuse and neglect incidents has dropped nationwide for the fifth consecutive year, according to a Child Maltreatment 2011 report from the U.S. Department of Health and Human Services' Administration for Children and Families (ACF).
-The report estimates 681,000 cases of child abuse or neglect across the country in 2011.
-While this indicates a steady decrease since 2007, when there were approximately 723,000 reports of abuse, it also serves as a reminder that there is much work still to be done.
+The number of reported child abuse and neglect incidents has increased for the first time in five years, according to a Child Maltreatment 2012 report from the U.S. Department of Health and Human Services' Administration for Children and Families (ACF).
+The report estimates 686,000 cases of child abuse or neglect across the country in 2012.
+Children under the age of one continue to have the highest rate of victimization at 21.9 per 1,000 children of the same age in the national population.
+Child fatalities have also increased with states reporting 1, 593 fatalities.